Psychology Field Research

 Field Researcher Training

-Field Researcher Compensation
+Field Researcher Benefits

 Stoelting Co. will reimburse the examiner for each completed protocol.
 Exact payment will depend on factors, including examiner background, test, and case characteristics.
-Stoelting will also compensate examinees to assist in your recruitment efforts.
+Stoelting will also compensate participants to assist in your recruitment efforts.

 All field researchers who complete the project will be cited in the acknowledgment section of the Manual for the assessment being researched.